In the Middle of the Sea

 at the Dark of the Moon

 Forty-one days alone on the Atlantic.
-A small sailboat, the Falcarragh, crossing the space between two fatherlands — Philadelphia, and a stone village in County Donegal.
+A small sailboat, the Falcarragh, crossing the space between two family lands — Philadelphia, and a stone village in County Donegal.

 In 2006, Joe Ferry sailed from Philadelphia, his birthplace, to Falcarragh, County Donegal — the birthplace of his father, also Joe Ferry.
 Singlehanded, only in the sense of how many were aboard the Falcarragh.
 In truth he carried the prayers and hands of dozens with him.